qiao/PathFinding.js/docs/user-guide/diagonal-movement.md

 ![Screenshot](user-guide/images/DiagonalPathsForAtMostOneObstacle.png)

 ## OnlyWhenNoObstacles
-With this option PathFinding.js will find diagonal paths only if there is are obstacles for the diagonal path.
+With this option PathFinding.js will find diagonal paths only if there are no obstacles for the diagonal path.

 ![Screenshot](user-guide/images/DiagonalPathsForOnlyWhenNoObstacles.png)